How Often to Water Succulents - The Ultimate Guide

 The following are the 3 essential tools that are necessary for growing healthy succulents in any area and anytime.

-Pot with a Drainage Hole
+Container or Pot with a Drainage Hole

 There are hand-made pots with a drainage hole from Susan Aach Ceramics.
 You should check them out.
 (Like the one listed on the left side).